- Competitive Analysis

 Objection #4: I don’t need a website because my industry doesn’t need one/I’m not An ecommerce or an online business.

 This is a HUGE misconception a lot of people have.
 Just because you’re not ecommerce does not mean you don’t need a website.
 Consumers—even B2B buyers—still need to find you, learn about you, and trust you because they buy from you.
 The large majority of our clients aren’t ecommerce, and each one of them has seen considerable revenue growth from having a website.

 How Much Does a Website Cost?

 A website can cost anywhere from free to upwards of 100 grand.

 For example, if you choose to DIY with a platform like SquareSpace, you’ll pay a low monthly fee to lease a spot on their platform.
-On the other end of the spectrum is a completely custom website tailored for your business needs and optimized for SEO.
+On the other end of the spectrum is a completely custom website from a professional website design company tailored for your business needs.
 With these, you’re looking at an investment of a few thousand dollars.

 Do not let a price tag deter you from creating a website.
 If you’re a one-man operation with zero budget, at least get a basic website that you can jazz up later when you have a better cash flow.